simonswain/straw/README.md

 2012-11-15 14:59:28 STDOUT   print                {"count":3}
 ```

+(Watching files is disabled for now until I can resolve `Error watch
+EMFILE` being thrown.
+You can re-enable by changing `this.watch =
+false;` to true at the top of lib/runner.js)

 If you make any changes to a node file it's process will be terminated
 and respawned.
 This is really handy in development. try running the
 ping-count-print example, edit `examples/nodes/print/index.js` (just